AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 >[!CAUTION]
 >
->This Foundation Component has been deprecated.
-Adobe recommends leveraging the [Form Button Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/forms/form-button.html) instead.
+>This Foundation Component is deprecated.
+Adobe recommends using the [Form Button Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/wcm-components/forms/form-button.html) instead.

-This allows you to create a Submit button for use in a workflow.
+Lets you create a Submit button for use in a workflow.

 ![chlimage_1-101](assets/chlimage_1-101.png)